zenotech/common-superbuild/README.md

 This variable is useful for taking advantage of infiniband devices utilizing the channel for ucx.
-This variable will typically be used in combination with the `mpi_ADDITIONAL_CONFIG_ARGS` advanced variable to specify ucx settings during the MPI build.
+This variable will typically be used in combination with the `mpi_EXTRA_CONFIGURE_ARGUMENTS` advanced variable to specify ucx settings during the MPI build.
 By default this is disabled as most machines won't have this high bandwidth option available and will just use regular ethernet for MPI communication.

 ### Flags